leonjza/frida-boot/course/1-chapter-1/ld_preload.md

     functions in other shared objects.
 ```

-Basically, what that means is that we can build our own shared library and specify it with the `LD_PRELOAD` environment variale to be loaded when our program starts up.
+Basically, what that means is that we can build our own shared library and specify it with the `LD_PRELOAD` environment variable to be loaded when our program starts up.
 Our shared object can contain a function that already exists in another shared object, but our function will get preference when called.

 Under the hood, when a call to something like `printf` is made for the first time, the C standard library actually dynamically resolves the address of where the code for `printf` really lives.
 It is possible to avoid this behaviour by compiling an executable with the `-static` flag, meaning all of the logic will be contained in the executable without any external dependencies.
-The `ldd` tool can be used to see which libraries an exectuable depends on.
+The `ldd` tool can be used to see which libraries an executable depends on.

 ```bash
 # Dynamic executable